Latest Pew Sheet

 Gardening at St Paul’s: Everyone is welcome to come and enjoy pottering in the church gardens Wednesday mornings 9.30am-12.30pm, sharing a morning tea.
 Contribute to maintaining the glory of, and aid in the rewilding of, our consecrated ground and green spaces.
 Green thumbs not necessary.
 Please contact Debbie Gwynne 0417985116 or Don Clarke 0402839587.

 Godly Conversations: Rev Cecilia is starting the Godly conversations group om Tuesday 14th October @ 7pm.
-This is an online moderated zoom meeting, link here, and an opportunity to discuss all things Godly, Anglican, faith based and curious … please email your questions direct to Cecilia on beloved@outook.com.au Look forward to meeting with you 😄
+This is an online moderated zoom meeting, link here, and an opportunity to discuss all things Godly, Anglican, faith based and curious … please email your questions direct to Cecilia on beloved@outook.com.au Look forward to meeting with you.

 Sunday Morning Tea: Interested in helping with morning tea?
 Please contact Ruth for more information on 0411 018 672.

 Prayer List – Remember the St P’s prayer list is available for all that need to be upheld in prayer – it does not have to be detailed (exposing your privacy) as God knows our needs even before we ask!
 For example, Cecilia would like prayer for healing.
+You are all welcome to submit information for our St P’s community, simply send the details to parish.stpauls@gmail.com and we will include it

 Maureen’s contact details- 0402 880 412 or lucivero@hotmail.com